niuqun/niuqun.github.io/_pages/about.md

 Biography
 ======

-Qun Niu is currently working as a postdoc researcher at School of Computer Science and Engineering, Sun Yat-sen University.
+Qun Niu is currently an Associate Professor at School of Artificial Intelligence, Sun Yat-sen University.
 He received his Ph.D. degree in Computer Science and Engineering from School of Data and Computer Science in 2019.
 He received his M.Eng and B. Eng in Software Engineering from the School of Software, Sun Yat-sen Univeristy in 2015 and 2013, respectively.